 If COVID-19 has taught us anything, it’s that security teams can work remotely and be just as effective.
 It has also made cyber risk more present and visible on a board level, as things like Zoom room hacks became prevalent during the pandemic.
 Once everything was remote, it was easier to see the cracks in security approaches.

-CISO’s need to focus on these relationships to get basic executive-level buy-in on security initiatives to eventually make these committees a reality.
-Too often, these issues are put off until a regulatory requirement requires attention or restructuring or until the cultural divide between the departments has become too wide to even address the problems without hostility present on both sides.
+CISOs need to focus on these relationships to get basic executive-level buy-in on security initiatives to make these committees a reality eventually.
+Too often, these issues are put off until a regulatory requirement requires attention or restructuring or until the cultural divide between the departments has become too wide even to address the problems without hostility present on both sides.
 Then a third party is required to come in and assess and mitigate and hopefully get the two on the same page.

-But by putting these conversations off and continuing to accept the status quo of siloed departments, businesses are hurting themselves in the long run.
-What can CISO’s do to cultivate these relationships between their teams and high-level executives and board members?
+But businesses are hurting themselves in the long run by putting these conversations off and continuing to accept the status quo of siloed departments.
+What can CISOs do to cultivate these relationships between their teams, high-level executives, and board members?

 By presenting a tangible narrative for organizations to connect to, it’s possible to show how the IT department touches many aspects of the operation and industry and how valuable they are to every step of the process.
 This allows the work and effort the IT department puts in to be more “visible” and allows higher-level executives to easily view the value of the investment into the departments that manage risk and digital transformation initiatives.

 Knowing your audience is critical when crafting this narrative.
 Who are the individuals on the board, and what roles do they serve?
 Which stakeholders are most affected by a breach?
-What risks is the company facing by simply addressing compliance instead of a risk-first approach?
+What risks does the company face by addressing compliance instead of a risk-first approach?

 By approaching this as a team, stakeholders can propose their own solutions, which will have more weight when there are multiple voices instead of just coming from the security team.
 It’s essential to keep framing cybersecurity risks in a business context to make the initiatives and changes relatable on a company-wide level.
-Even if conversations become a little technical, by sticking to business terms, everyone can still work towards the same goals.
+Even if conversations become a little technical, everyone can still work towards the same goals by sticking to business terms.